oxheadalpha/teztnets/hangzhounet-about.markdown

 To improve reliability of the chain, you can take part in the consensus by becoming a baker.
 In that case, you will need some test tokens from the [faucet](https://teztnets.xyz/hangzhounet-faucet).

-Register your key as a delegate using your alias or `pkh`.
+If you are not a bootstrap baker, you need to register your key as a delegate using your alias or `pkh`.
 For instance:
 ```bash=2
 ./tezos-client register key faucet as delegate
 ```